The Power of Place at the Social Justice Curriculum Fair

 Numbers and Narratives: Teaching Central America

-Participants in the workshop engaged by collaboratively exploring resources on Central America, creating mini-infographics, and discussing how to apply these methods in their own Teach Central America initiatives.
-Morant highlighted that this curriculum, unique to her school, is a vital way to reaffirm the identities and histories of the school's predominantly Central American student population.
-The workshop also sparked interest in how this approach could be expanded beyond her school, especially as the National Gallery of Art will showcase her students' work in their Art Around the Corner program this fall.
+Participants in the workshop engaged by collaboratively exploring resources on Central America, creating mini-infographics, and discussing how to apply these methods in their own Teaching Central America initiatives.
+Morant highlighted that this curriculum, unique to her school, is a vital way to reaffirm the identities and histories of the school‘s predominantly Central American student population.
+The workshop also sparked interest in how this approach could be expanded beyond her school, especially as the National Gallery of Art will showcase her students‘ work in their Art Around the Corner program this fall.

-• Dr. Tamyka Morant (she/her) brings over 23 years of comprehensive experience as a Black Feminist PK-8 educator in Washington, D.C., and Baltimore.
+• Dr. Tamyka Morant (she/her) brings over 23 years of comprehensive experience as a Black Feminist PK–8 educator in Washington, D.C., and Baltimore.
 Her teaching and learning approach is deeply rooted in the tenets of Black feminism, Black feminist pedagogy, and justice praxis/liberatory education.
-In her current roles as Freedom and Justice’s mom, Assistant Principal in Washington, D.C., and member of D.C.
+In her current roles as Freedom and Justice’s mom, assistant principal in Washington, D.C., and member of D.C.
 Area Educators for Social Justice, she is unwavering in her dedication to collaborating with fellow educators, students, families, and community partners to advance educational equity and justice for all students.

 Precedented: Deportations on Trial Lesson

-The session challenged the notion that current U.S. immigration policies are "unprecedented" by placing them in historical context.
-Forbes and Williams guided participants through the “Deportations on Trial” lesson from the Zinn Education Project.
+The session challenged the notion that current U.S. immigration policies are “unprecedented” by placing them in historical context.
+Forbes and Williams guided participants through the Deportations on Trial lesson from the Zinn Education Project.
 The lesson centers the mass deportation of Americans of Mexican descent.
 Teachers actively participated in questioning and small group discussions, immersing themselves in the lesson.
-They reflected on the role of cultural responsiveness in teaching history and how the concept of the "hero" can be controversial.
+They reflected on the role of cultural responsiveness in teaching history and how the concept of the “hero” can be controversial.
 The presenters facilitated discussions on how to adapt the lesson, with many teachers expressing that this engaging and multifaceted approach should be more widely used in teaching history and social studies.
 Overall, educators quickly recognized the value of the lesson, discussing how to adapt the methodology to other subjects.
-This methodology provides a valuable tool for students to explore facts, defend truth, consider various perspectives, and above all, develop empathy for those affected by unjust immigration laws in the US.
+This methodology provides a valuable tool for students to explore facts, defend truth, consider various perspectives, and above all, develop empathy for those affected by unjust immigration laws in the United States.

-• De’Ana Forbes (she/her) is a master high school social teacher in Northern Virginia and a doctoral student at the University at Buffalo, where she serves as a graduate fellow at the Carter Center for Black History and Racial Literacy Education under the leadership of Dr. LaGarrett King.
+• De’Ana Forbes (she/her) is a master high school social studies teacher in Northern Virginia and a doctoral student at the University at Buffalo, where she serves as a graduate fellow at the Carter Center for Black History and Racial Literacy Education under the leadership of Dr. LaGarrett King.
 Forbes possesses a passion for improving Black History education through a critical theoretical lens, focusing on the way U.S History curricula present the complex histories and humanities of Black peoples.
 Deana holds a B.A in History and Masters in Teaching 6-12 Social Studies from James Madison University, where she also was a D1 track and field athlete.
 She is a mother and advocate of lifelong learning and personal development.

 Miss Forbes has contributed her knowledge of Black History curriculum and pedagogy through various platforms, including NPR, In these Times, NCSS conferences, and her Instagram page @socialstudiesscholar.